bohops/DynamicDotNet/README.md

 Please **do not** include:

-- Complex source code projects (e.g. that includes the DInvoke library)
+- Complex source code projects (e.g. that includes the DInvoke library such as /dynamic_pinvoke)
 - Compiled code
 - Shellcode payloads (hex, base64, etc.)
 - Licensed code that violates copyrights, trademarks, etc.